In 2022, tuition for full-time students at Presbyterian College was $38,990 a year.

 Most schools charge some yearly fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.

-The cost of getting around in college depends on a few key factors.
+The cost of getting around in college can really vary.
 Will you drive, fly, or take public transportation to school?
-Will you need to pay to park on-campus?
-Is the campus walkable?
-Do you own a car, or are you planning to use public transportation?
-All of these factors can make a big difference in your transportation budget.
-Keeping in mind, first-year students are allowed to park a car on campus.
+Is on-campus parking free, or will you need to budget for parking?
+Is the campus easy to get around on foot?
+Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
+All of these questions can make a big difference in your estimated cost of transportation.
+At Presbyterian College, freshman are allowed to park on campus.

-The location of a college or university can also have a big effect on transportation costs.
+A school's location can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand transportation in a city can be expensive, but there may be more buses, trains and affordable flights to actually get to school.
-Presbyterian Collegeis in a small town setting in South Carolina, near Greenville and Spartanburg and Columbia.
+On the flip side, transportation in a city can be expensive, but there may be more buses, trains or affordable flights to actually get to school.
+Presbyterian Collegeis in a town in South Carolina, not far from Greenville and Spartanburg and Columbia.

-Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of the actual cost of attending Presbyterian College.
+Now, let’s go over all of the costs we've covered, to get a better estimate of the actual cost of attending Presbyterian College.

 What will the cost of attending Presbyterian College be?
 Here is a breakdown of tuition and expenses.